Best Things to Do in Bangkok with Kids

 This is a bit more upscale, so children must be age 5+ to go.
 But how cool to have dinner inside a refurbished airplane!
 You can choose from the 6, 8, and 12 course meals.

-8. Enjoy the cheesecake in the lush garden setting at The Gardens of Dinsor Palace
+62. Enjoy the Cheesecake in the Lush Garden Setting at The Gardens of Dinsor Palace

 The children will enjoy watching the swans, rabbits, and white peacock.
 For Ayvah’s birthday, we let the girls dress up like princesses and it felt like this was their castle.
 Such a great memory!